Lebanon:Operations of the Islamic Resistance on Wednesday, A...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- The Islamic Resistance fighters targeted at 8:35 a.m. the espionage equipment at the "Metula" Site with the appropriate weapons, scoring direct hits and destroying the equipment.

+- The Islamic Resistance fighters targeted at 10:10 a.m. a gathering of “Israeli” enemy soldiers at “Shtula” Forest with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 12:40 p.m. the Al-Raheb Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:50 a.m. the Al-Baghdadi Site with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 1:45 p.m. the Jal Al-Allam Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 11:50 a.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters initiated an aerial operation with squadrons of offensive drones on a newly formed gathering of “Israeli” troops at north of the “Abirim” settlement, scoring accurate hits.

-- And in retaliation for the “Israeli” aggression and assassination on the villages of Mayfadoun and Jouaiya, the Islamic Resistance fighters initiated an aerial operation with a swarm of offensive drones on “Israeli” artillery positions in the Al-Zaoura Site, targeting positions of officers and soldiers.
-The operation scored direct hits and caused casualties among the troops.
+- And in retaliation for the "Israeli" aggression on resilient southern villages and safe civilian homes, particularly in the town of Aabbasiyyeh and the injuring of civilians there, the Islamic Resistance fighters shelled the "Kiryat Shmona" settlement with a barrage of Katyusha rockets.

-- The Islamic Resistance fighter targeted at 7:05 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring a direct hit.

-- And in retaliation for the “Israeli” aggression and assassination on the villages of Mayfadoun and Jouaiya, the Islamic Resistance fighter shelled the headquarters of the Northern Corps in the “Ein Zeitim” Base with several Katyusha rockets.
+- And in retaliation for the "Israeli" aggression and assassination in the village of Blida, the Islamic Resistance fighters shelled the headquarters of the Al-Sahel Battalion in the “Beit Hillel” Barracks with a barrage of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 7:15 p.m. a position of “Israeli” troops in “Har Nezer” with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}